China to sign nuclear, aviation deals with Russia next week

-Medvedev will be in China to attend a summit of prime ministers from the Shanghai Cooperation Organization, a Chinese and Russia-lead security block, in the central Chinese city of Zhengzhou.
+Medvedev will be in China to attend a summit of prime ministers from the Shanghai Cooperation Organisation, a Chinese and Russia-lead security block, in the central Chinese city of Zhengzhou.

 Chinese Vice Foreign Minister Cheng Guoping gave no details on the agreements to be signed with Medvedev.

-The Shanghai Cooperation Organization groups China, Russia and the former Soviet republics of Tajikistan, Uzbekistan, Kazakhstan and Kyrgyzstan, while India, Pakistan, Iran, Afghanistan and Mongolia are observers.
+The Shanghai Cooperation Organisation groups China, Russia and the former Soviet republics of Tajikistan, Uzbekistan, Kazakhstan and Kyrgyzstan, while India, Pakistan, Iran, Afghanistan and Mongolia are observers.

 Medvedev will also visit Beijing, and the eastern city of Hangzhou where he will attend an Internet forum, Cheng added.